• Skip to main content

 The most significant change was to properties in high-density areas.
 And that includes popular destinations like Lisbon, Porto, the Algarve, and high-density coastal towns like Setubal and the Silver Coast.

 The aim is to increase investment into low-density regions, including the Azores, Madeira, and the country’s interior.
+The Portuguese government defines Low-Density Areas as less than 100 inhabitants per km² or with a GDP per capita below 75% of the national average.

 A map showing low-density areas appropriate for Portugal Golden Visa real estate investment after the changes in 2022.